visegripped/stracker/README.md

 PHPMyAdmin is available at: http://localhost:8000/index.php

+## TokenId
+You can grab this from your debug tool in session storage - localhost - tokenId (handy for postman)

 # Stracker Web...
 AKA Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).